boydaihungst/gvfs.yazi/README.md

     # Jump
     { on = [ "g", "m" ], run = "plugin gvfs -- jump-to-device", desc = "Select device then jump to its mount point" },
+    # If you use `x-systemd.automount` in /etc/fstab or manually added automount unit, you can use `--automount` to automount device automatically
-    { on = [ "`", "`" ], run = "plugin gvfs -- jump-back-prev-cwd", desc = "Jump back to the position before jumped to device" },
+    { on = [ "g", "m" ], run = "plugin gvfs -- jump-to-device --automount", desc = "Automount then select device to jump to its mount point" }, { on = [ "`", "`" ], run = "plugin gvfs -- jump-back-prev-cwd", desc = "Jump back to the position before jumped to device" },
 ]
 ```